hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

        - "Allowed Origins (CORS)"
     e.
 Save your application settings.

-6. Create an Auth0 Application for the directory web UI.
+6. Create an Auth0 Application for the CNS web UI.
    Repeat all steps described in step 5, with following modifications:

-   - In step b, use ``Directory web UI`` as the name of your application.
+   - In step b, use ``CNS web UI`` as the name of your application.
-   - In steps c and d, use the URL for your validator's *directory* UI.
+   - In steps c and d, use the URL for your validator's *CNS* UI.
-     If you're using the ingress configuration of this runbook, that would be ``https://directory.validator.YOUR_HOSTNAME``.
+     If you're using the ingress configuration of this runbook, that would be ``https://cns.validator.YOUR_HOSTNAME``.

 Please refer to Auth0's `own documentation on user management <https://auth0.com/docs/manage-users>`_ for pointers on how to set up end-user accounts for the two web UI applications you created.
 Note that you will need to create at least one such user account for completing the steps in :ref:`helm-validator-install` - for being able to log in as your Validator node's administrator.